afshinamighi/Courses/basecamp/readme.md

 <details>
 <summary>Learning Outcomes</summary>

-As a result of participating in **PyCamp:Part Three**, students will be able to:
+As a result of participating in **BaseCamp:Part Three**, students will be able to:

 1. Plan and execute detailed learning activity provided given general learning goals and resources.
 2.